constellationcolon/essayer/_drafts/defaults.md

-serve only to further entrench the informational inequalities that plague our society{% sidenote %}So much for the liberal bias of the mainstream media!{% endsidenote %} As Nathan Robinson outlined in his excellent article, "Truth is Paywalled but the Lies are Free"{% sidecite truth-is-paywalled-but-lies-are-free %}, it's little wonder that the likes of Breitbart has had so much success spewing their lies on Facebook.
+serve only to further entrench the informational inequalities that plague our society{% sidenote %}So much for the liberal bias of the mainstream media!{% endsidenote %} As Nathan Robinson outlined in his excellent article, "Truth is Paywalled but the Lies are Free"{% sidenote %}{% cite truth-is-paywalled-but-lies-are-free %}{% endsidenote %}, it's little wonder that the likes of Breitbart has had so much success spewing their lies on Facebook.
 When responsible publications deem their reporting to be privileged information for only those who can pay, truth and integrity are readily